Better Automatic Program Repair by Using Bug Reports and Tests Together: Introduction

-We create our own IRFL technique because most existing IRFL techniques~\cite{Zhou12, Saha13, Wong14, Youm15, Wen16} are not well suited for APR as they localize defects to a file or a method, whereas APR tools need finer, statement-level localization.
-The iFixR~\cite{Koyuncu19} APR tool extends a file-level IRFL technique called D\&C~\cite{Koyuncu19arxiv} to work at the statement level.
-This is the only existing statement-level IRFL technique, but it requires supervised training.
-We do not use iFixR's statement-level FL in our study because the training dataset of the pre-trained D\&C model it uses overlaps with our evaluation dataset and re-training D\&C poses complex technical challenges.
-Further, iFixR ignores for and while loops, which our IRFL uses.
-We, thus, develop \irflname (building on BLUiR~\cite{Saha13}, an existing file-level IRFL technique), the first statement-level IRFL technique that uses 57~kinds of AST~expressions and require no training dataset.
+\textbf{Contributions on using bug-reports.} We create \irflname, (Section~\ref{sec:irflapproach}), the first reusable, APR-agnostic, unsupervised, statement-level IRFL technique that localizes defects using bug reports.
+Prior IRFL techniques are either file- or method-level~\cite{Zhou12, Saha13, Wong14, Youm15, Wen16, Koyuncu19arxiv}, or is the technique used internally by iFixR~\cite{Koyuncu19}. iFixR's FL requires hard-to-get training data and is tightly coupled to its APR implementation~\cite{Koyuncu19}.
+Unlike iFixR's FL, \irflname can localize defects to all 57~kinds of Java AST~expressions, (iFixR only handles 5~\cite{Koyuncu19}).
+We empirically demonstrate that \irflname outperforms iFixR's FL (Section~\ref{sec:blues_evaluation}).

-Our SBFL implementation is not novel.
-We use the latest version~(v1.7.2) of GZoltar, and the Ochiai ranking strategy, which is one of the most effective ranking strategies in object-oriented programs~\cite{Xuan14icsme, Zou19}, and is used by most test-suite based APR tools~\cite{Liu19}.
+\textbf{Using tests.} Our SBFL technique is not novel.
+We implement SBFL using the latest version~(v1.7.2) of GZoltar, and the Ochiai ranking strategy, which is one of the most effective ranking strategies in object-oriented programs~\cite{Xuan14icsme, Zou19}, and is used by most test-suite-based repair tools~\cite{Liu19} (Section~\ref{sec:sbflapproach}).